 Key Production Notes from Granja La Esperanza:

-• All coffees are hand-picked at peak ripeness and pre-fermented in-cherry for 8 hours.
+• Hand-picked at peak ripeness and fermented in-cherry for 48 hours in special barrels.

 • The parchment is sun-dried on African raised beds until it reaches a moisture content level of 11%, then stored in Grain Pro bags.

 • Every coffee lot is sampled and cupped by the Quality Control Lab at Granja La Esperanza before being sent to the dry mill.

 This coffee will be produced once a week, on Tuesdays.
 You must order by 4PM CT on Monday to be included in Tuesday's roast.
 All coffee and merchandise in your order will be produced and shipped on the same day unless you specify otherwise in the Order Notes section of your shopping cart.
 Please see our Shipping FAQs for more details.